-A GFoodservice Solutions® shortly after the first Eatzi’s opened in Dallas, Texas in 1996.is a term used to describe any retailer that sells fresh prepared Ready-2-Eat and Heat-N-Eat fresh prepared food.
+A Grocerant is a term used to describe any retailer that sells fresh prepared Ready-2-Eat and Heat-N-Eat fresh prepared food.
 Today, it can be a traditional brick-N-mortar outlet, ecommerce outlet, or both.
-The word Grocerant and term Grocerant Niche were coined by Steven Johnson of
+The word Grocerant and term Grocerant Niche were coined by Steven Johnson of Foodservice Solutions® shortly after the first Eatzi’s opened in Dallas, Texas in 1996.

 (The term first appeared published in an Op-Ed article titled “CALL THEM GROCERANTS in Foodservice Director, August15, 1996.
 Then again in an Op-Ed article titled “Home-meal-replacement niche is the future of foodservice” in Nation’s Restaurant News, August 19, 1996.
 Both authored by Steven Johnson)